PreciousIfeaka/HNG-User_org/README.md

 - Node.js
 - Express
 - PostgreSQL
-- Sequelize ORM
+- Prisma ORM
-- JWT for authentication
+- JWT from jsonwebtoken for authentication

 ## Acknowledgements
 Thanks to the HNG team for this task